truenas/middleware/docs/userguide/freenas_system.rst

 Certificates
 ------------

-Beginning with version 9.3, FreeNAS® can import existing existing certificates, create new certificates, which can then be self-signed, and certificate signing requests so that created certificates can be signed by another CA.
+Beginning with version 9.3, FreeNAS® can import existing existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in :ref:`CAs`.

 Figure 5.10a shows the initial screen if you click :menuselection:`System --> Certificates`.

 **Figure 5.10a: Initial Certificates Screen**

 |cert1.png|

+.. |cert1.png| image:: images/cert1.png
+    :width: 6.4in
+    :height: 1.8in

 To import an existing certificate, click the "Import Certificate" button to open the configuration screen shown in Figure 5.10b.
 The configurable options are summarized in Table 5.10a.